pyrates/roll/docs/reference.md

 - **app**: Roll app to register the extension against

+### content_negociation

+Deal with content negociation declared during routes definition.
+Will return a `406 Not Acceptable` response in case of mismatch between the `Accept` header from the client and the `accepts` parameter set in routes.
+Useful to reject requests which are not expecting the available response.

 #### Parameters

 - **app**: Roll app to register the extension against

 ### traceback